Ancient Roman architecture: Triumphal arches

 Most Roman triumphal arches were built during the Imperial period.
 By the fourth century AD there were 36 such arches in Rome, of which three have survived – the Arch of Titus (AD 81), the Arch of Septimius Severus (203–205) and the Arch of Constantine (312).
 Numerous arches were built elsewhere in the Roman Empire.
 The single arch was the most common, but many triple arches were also built, of which the Triumphal Arch of Orange (c.
 AD 21) is the earliest surviving example.
 From the 2nd century AD, many examples of the arcus quadrifrons – a square triumphal arch erected over a crossroads, with arched openings on all four sides – were built, especially in North Africa.
 Arch-building in Rome and Italy diminished after the time of Trajan (AD 98–117) but remained widespread in the provinces during the 2nd and 3rd centuries AD; they were often erected to commemorate imperial visits.

 The ornamentation of an arch was intended to serve as a constant visual reminder of the triumph and triumphator.
 The façade was ornamented with marble columns, and the piers and attics with decorative cornices.
 Sculpted panels depicted victories and achievements, the deeds of the triumphator, the captured weapons of the enemy or the triumphal procession itself.
 The spandrels usually depicted flying Victories, while the attic was often inscribed with a dedicatory inscription naming and praising the triumphator.
 The piers and internal passageways were also decorated with reliefs and free-standing sculptures.
 The vault was ornamented with coffers.
 Some triumphal arches were surmounted by a statue or a currus triumphalis, a group of statues depicting the emperor or general in a quadriga.

 Inscriptions on Roman triumphal arches were works of art in themselves, with very finely cut, sometimes gilded letters.
 The form of each letter and the spacing between them was carefully designed for maximum clarity and simplicity, without any decorative flourishes, emphasizing the Roman taste for restraint and order.
-This conception of what later became the art of typography remains of fundamental importance down to the present day.
+This conception of what later became the art of typography remains of fundamental importance to the present day.